selfup/moat/README.md

 # Moat

-Make your files safe before saving them to the cloud
+Make your files safe before saving them to the cloud.

+No passphrases to remember.
+Everything is generated for you.

 ## In Development - DO NOT USE